PG E-Liquids vs. VG E-Liquids – Which One Is Right For You?

 E-Liquid, or e-juice as some call it, is generally made by using one of two bases: Vegetable Glycerin (VG) and Propylene Glycol (PG).
 As of late, some e-liquid manufacturers have been combining the two bases to form a custom base that seeks to find the ideal blend.
 Nicotine and flavoring is then added to the base to form the finished e-liquid product that can then be used in a given electronic cigarette device.
 In determining which form of e-liquid base is best for you, it is important to first understand what each base is, as well as their respective the pros and cons.

 In response to the advantages and disadvantages of each base, several e-liquid manufacturers use combinations of both VG and PG.
 Although combination bases still cannot be used by those who experience allergic reactions, they do help in fusing the benefits, while eliminating the downsides of the two bases.
 The most common combinations are 33% VG/67% PG or 20% VG/80% PG.
 However, more recently, a growing number of e-liquid manufacturers allow the customer to customize the combination of liquid to his/her preference.
-The combination bases generally result in smooth, rich, flavorful, and dense vapor production, without decreasing the life of the cartomizer or atomizer in any substantial way.
+Suicide Bunny e-juice as an example, is 70% VG/ 30% PG.
+While Mister-E-Liquid would be an example of a PG dominant liquid.
+The combination bases generally result in smooth, rich, flavorful, and dense vapor production, without decreasing the life of the coil or atomizer in any substantial way.
 Both of the current lines that Vapor Authority carries offers a wonderfully balanced combination of VG and PG bases, that allows for the most pleasant vaping experience possible.